This page may contain compensated links. For more information read our disclosure policy here.

 - I filled the pathway and the edges of the cake with chocolate sprinkles and filled the top half of the cake with the smarties for a pop of colour.

 - I used choc honeycomb for the rocks that Grave Digger is standing upon.

 - I used an icing writing pen to write the happy birthday message.

 And that’s it, no rolling fondant for me…this was super easy and Elliott was very impressed.

 Time to unwrap the presents

 All the kids couldn’t wait to give Elliott their present, they kept inching in closer and closer saying ‘open my present next!’
 It was very cute and Elliott was very spoilt.

-Each child received a loot bag.
-I didn’t want to stuff them full of lollies and instead made them very simple with a mini-monster truck, a small pack of Smarties, a fun stamp and a Monster Jam sticker.
+Each child received a Monster Truck party bag full of loot.
+I didn’t want to stuff them full of lollies and instead made them very simple.
+Each party bag contained a mini-monster truck which I bought in a bulk pack at Kmart, a small packet of Smarties, a fun stamp and a Monster Jam sticker.
 It’s the simple things I find kids really enjoy, it doesn’t have to be big.